Choral and Vocal Faculty

 Dr. Monty Barnard

-Jeanne M. Carter is a voice instructor at Augustana College, and director of music and fine arts at Our Savior’s Lutheran Church.
+Jeanne M. Carter is a voice instructor at Augustana University, and director of music and fine arts at Our Savior’s Lutheran Church.
 Nationally certified in piano, she holds membership in Music Teacher National Association, American Choral Directors Association, American Guild of English Handbell Ringers, Choristers Guild, and the Association of Lutheran Church Musicians.
 She is one of the founders of the Sioux Falls Girls’ Chorale, where she is co-director of the Con Brio choir.
 She also is the founder and director of the adult community choir Prairie Song.
 She has a bachelor of arts degree from St. Olaf College, an M.A.T. from Mankato State University and a master of music in vocal performance degree from the University of South Dakota.

 Director of Vocal Studies and Opera Theatre/Voice Instructor/Vocal Music Education/Choral Conductor

 Cheryl Koch is an applied voice instructor.
 Prior to teaching at Augustana, she conducted the Sullivan County Community Chorus in New York and the MCC Singers in Miles City, Montana.
 She served as choir director at the Grahamsville United Methodist Church in New York and as interim director of music at First Presbyterian Church in Sioux Falls.
 She is active in the Music Teachers National Association (MTNA) and is a past president of the South Dakota Music Teachers Association and Sounds of South Dakota.
 She served as division chair for the junior level of MTNA competitions, where she organized the competitors from eight states.
 Her performing credits include leading roles in musicals: Anything Goes; Kiss Me, Kate; Camelot; Hello, Dolly!; Man of La Mancha, and in opera: Carmen and The Devil and Daniel Webster.
 She holds bachelor’s degrees in piano performance and vocal music education and a master’s degree in vocal performance from the University of South Dakota.

 Associate Professor of Music and Director of The Augustana Choir and Chamber Choir